Princeton-CDH/cdh-ansible/docs/applications/escriptorium.md

 ansible-playbook playbooks/escriptorium.yml -t reinstall-htr2hpc -e htr2hpc_gitref=0.6.0
 ```

-After reinstalling, the tag restarts nginx, Celery, and Django Channels to
+After reinstalling, the task restarts nginx, Celery, and Django Channels to
 pick up the new code.
 Use this tag whenever a new htr2hpc release has been
 published and needs to be deployed — it is not needed for other playbook changes.